Clinical Pearls

 History

-The history is often classic and diagnostic.
+The history is often classic, diagnostic, and shouldn't be missed.

 Examination